 Lists promise different types of value

 A normal essay may be about just one thing.
 A list is clearly about many different things.
-Surely, we reason, at least one of them will be valuable.
+Surely, we feel, at least one of them will be valuable.
 This reduces perceived risk.

 Lists promise limited complexity

-A linear series of words can represent many different structures.
+A long blob of words can have any flow structure.
 A simple story might have only short links, while a philosophical text might be a tangled mess.
-It’s not obvious from skimming a document what this flow looks like.
+It’s not obvious from looking at a document what the flow is.

 It’s different in lists.
-They make one big promise: Ideas can flow arbitrarily within an item, but not across items.
+They promise that whiles ideas can flow arbitrarily within an item, they don’t flow across items.
 This limits how long chains of arguments can get.
-It also limits “long arrows” or the need to remember context that hasn’t been used in a while.
+It also limits “long arrows” or the need to remember context that wasn’t recently used.
 All of this means arguments in lists can’t get too hairy.

 Lists promise many entrance points

-In a normal essay, there’s only one way to read it that’s guaranteed to work: Start at the beginning and read to the end.
+In a normal essay, there’s only one way to read it that’s guaranteed to work: Start at the beginning and read every word until you get to the end.
 You can try jumping around, but if you get confused, caveat emptor, friend.

 Lists are different.
-The format promises that you can jump to any of the sections and read forward without needing any extra context.
-This makes it much easier to focus on the parts that interest you.
+The format promises that you can jump to any of the sections and start reading without extra context.
+This makes it much easier to get the information that interests you.

 A list is a contract between the writer and reader

 Say you hate lists.
-You might think you can beat them at their own game: “I can write my usual towering paragraphs and still provide quick value and low complexity.
-I shan’t resort to the vulgarity of lists.”
+You might think you can beat them at their own game.
+Something like, “I can write my usual towering paragraphs and still provide quick value and low complexity!
+I need not resort to the vulgarity of lists.”

 OK, but there’s a problem.
 How will readers know your essay has those properties before they’ve read it?
-Are you going to use a decorous title like:
+Are you going to use a dignified title like: